What is Registered Post AD?

 Why do we use Registered Post?

-Registered Postal Article details are Registered into a special register, which ensures proper delivery of the article.
+Registered Postal Article details are Registered into a special register, which ensures the proper delivery of the article.
 On the other hand, an ordinary post which is dropped in the post box or at the counter of the post office is not registered and there is no proof of delivery available for it.

 Can’t we just use private carrier service?